dg314/music-composition-ai/README.md

 # Creative Computers for Music Composition

-Research project on the effectiveness of neural networks in music composition
+For my Senior Capstone, I conducted a year-long research project on the effectiveness of AI in creative tasks like music composition.

 ## Video Presentation